-The model continues to match closely the empirical relationships of separation and job-finding rates with unemployment across local labor markets (see Appendix Figure A-11).
-This implies that the model with on-the-job search also accounts very well for the cross-sectional decomposition of the sources of unemployment rate differences as shown in Figure 20.
+The model continues to match closely the empirical relationships of separation and job-finding rates with unemployment across local labor markets (see Appendix Figure A-18).
+This implies that the model with on-the-job search also accounts very well for the cross-sectional decomposition of the sources of unemployment rate differences as shown in Figure A-17.
 As in the data, separation rates vary much more across local labor markets and account for the bulk of unemployment rate differences across space.
-In fact, the formal decomposition indicates that the fit is even marginally better than that of the baseline model: with on-the-job search, job-finding rates now account for 32.7% of spatial differences of unemployment rates, as compared to the share of 32.8% from the decomposition in the data.
+In fact, the formal decomposition indicates that the fit is nearly exact: with on-the-job search, job-finding rates account for 32.7% of spatial differences of unemployment rates, as compared to 32.8% from the decomposition in the data.